Today is the most suitable day to remember some interesting stories about barcodes.

-Fun Fact: In Seattle, QR codes are inscribed on graves which contain link to the detailed information about the deceased person.
+Funny Fact 1: In Seattle, QR codes are inscribed on graves which contain a link to the detailed information about the deceased person

 Funny Fact 2: The first patent for bar code was issued to inventors Joseph Woodland and Bernard Silver on October 7 of 1952.

 Funny Fact 3: Wrigley’s Gum was the first product to have a barcode included in June of 1974, at a Marsh’s supermarket in Troy, Ohio.
 There was installed the 1st UPC scanner too.

 Funny Fact 4.
 Some religions believe that the global use of barcodes is an indication that we are living in the ‘last days’, as they all contain the number 666 in them (either the number set or the control sum).